ColinPalmtree/Checkers_Project/README.md

 **Build Instructions:**
 Clone the repository into visual studio, right click the project file, and click build.
-The built executable is found in .vs\x64\Release
+The built executable is found in .vs\x64\Release.
+Visual Studio 2026 was used so the build system may need to be changed to a previous one in the solution/project settings.

-**Contributions:""
+**Contributions:**
-Elijah Rose made the bulk of the README, the PowerPoint, assets for the game and organized the files.
+- Elijah Rose made the bulk of the README, the PowerPoint, assets for the game and organized the files.
-Estiward Casado Antigua made the UML diagram, the Game class, the GUI, and also got everything to compile/build properly.
+- Estiward Casado Antigua made the UML diagram, the Game class, the GUI, and also got everything to compile/build properly.
-Colin Pearson made the initial class structure, the logic for all the Piece classes, and the Board classes.
+- Colin Pearson made the initial class structure, the logic for all the Piece classes, and the Board classes.

 **Team Members:**
 - Elijah Rose